 Set in a wonderful hillside position, this magnificent house offers spacious accommodation throughout, ideal for family and friends.

-This large Lake District cottage boasts two wonderful sitting rooms, one of which has an open fire, a superb fitted kitchen with adjoining dining room and the flexibility of eight bedrooms.
+This large Lake District cottage boasts a wonderful sitting room which has a TV and open fire, a superb fitted kitchen with adjoining dining room and the flexibility of eight bedrooms.

 The large gardens and patio are ideal for sitting out, enjoying the views and watching the wildlife.